First 100 days of Imran Khan's premiership

-The first 100 days of Imran Khan's prime ministership began with his swearing-in ceremony on 18 August 2018 as the 22nd Prime Minister of Pakistan – shortly after the oath-taking of the 15th National Assembly of Pakistan on 13 August, and the elected parliament's vote of confidence for Khan's premiership on 17 August.
-The 100th day of his prime ministership was 25 November 2018.
+The first 100 days of the Imran Khan premiership began with his oath of office ceremony on 18 August 2018 as the 22nd Prime Minister of Pakistan – shortly after the oath-taking of the 15th National Assembly of Pakistan on 13 August, and the elected parliament's vote of confidence for Khan's premiership on 17 August.
+The 100th day of his premiership was 25 November 2018.

 The first 100 days of his premiership took on symbolic significance after his party had announced a "100-day agenda" months before the 2018 Pakistani general election.
 According to both government sources and outside observers, this period was considered a benchmark to measure the early success of his government.

 Background

 Just a few days before the elections were announced, his party unveiled the first 100 days plan for his future government.
 The plan included the creation of a new province in Southern Punjab, reconciliation with alienated Baloch leaders, development of Karachi, poverty alleviation, and betterment of the economy overall.
 The plan included a jumbo development package for FATA to which other provinces will contribute three per cent of their share.
 The newly created province in Southern Punjab would be given complete autonomy, made an agricultural hub, an economic package would be announced, and the young will be provided with job opportunities by setting up a food processing industry.
 The promise was made to implement the job quota reserved for Balochistan.
 The federal government would announce a development package for Karachi after the completion of six-point agenda, which includes betterment of law and order, strengthening of local government, operations against extortionists and China cutting mafia, a housing infrastructure plan, setup of a public transport system, and culmination of militant sections of political parties.
 To improve the overall economy of the country, it was promised that 10 million jobs will be created, the manufacturing sector will be resuscitated, small and medium-sized businesses will be developed fast, and the private sector will be assisted in building five million houses.
 Reformation of tax administration, increase in tourism, the transformation of state-owned enterprises, and overcoming of the energy challenges was also promised.
 Improvement of the agriculture sector was promised through increasing profitability and access to finance for farmers.
 Farmers will also be provided value-added incentives, livestock sector, and produce markets will be improved.
 National Water Policy will be improved and acted upon.
 Through this plan, it was promised that national security would be revamped by creation of four national security organizations.